 This Guide has been designed to be accessible to a wide range of readers — from undergraduates and postgraduates studying GIS and spatial analysis, to GIS practitioners and professional analysts.
 It is intended to be much more than a cookbook of formulas, algorithms and techniques ― its aim is to provide an explanation of the key techniques of spatial analysis using examples from widely available software packages.
 It stops short, however, of attempting a systematic evaluation of competing software products.
 A substantial range of application examples are provided, but any specific selection inevitably illustrates only a small subset of the huge range of facilities available.
 Wherever possible, examples have been drawn from non-academic sources, highlighting the growing understanding and acceptance of GIS technology in the commercial and government sectors.

-The scope of this Guide incorporates the various spatial analysis topics included within the NCGIA Core Curriculum (Goodchild and Kemp, 1990) and as such may provide a useful accompaniment to GIS Analysis courses based closely or loosely on this programme.
-More recently the Education Committee of the University Consortium for Geographic Information Science (UCGIS) in conjunction with the Association of American Geographers (AAG) has produced a comprehensive “Body of Knowledge” (BoK) document, which is available from the AAG bookstore (http://www.aag.org/cs/aag_bookstore).
+The scope of this Guide incorporates the various spatial analysis topics included within the seminal NCGIA Core Curriculum (Goodchild and Kemp, 1990) and as such may provide a useful accompaniment to GIS Analysis courses based closely or loosely on this programme.
+More recently the Education Committee of the University Consortium for Geographic Information Science (UCGIS) in conjunction with the Association of American Geographers (AAG) has produced a comprehensive “Body of Knowledge” (BoK) document, which is available from the AAG bookstore (www.aag.org/bok) and is in the process of being updated to a second edition.
 This Guide covers materials that primarily relate to the BoK sections CF: Conceptual Foundations; AM: Analytical Methods and GC: Geocomputation.
 In the general introduction to the AM knowledge area the authors of the BoK summarize this component as follows: